-During 2018, the Organization renewed its \$2,000,000 revolving line of credit agreement with a local financial institution.
-The agreement continues to require monthly payments at an interest rate defined as 1% below the prime rate reported in the Wall Street Journal's Money Rates column, which resulted in a rate of 3.75% and 4.50% at December 31, 2019 and 2018, respectively.
-The new agreement is unsecured, and matures on June 30, 2020.
-There were no outstanding borrowings at December 31, 2019 or 2018.
+During 2020, the Organization renewed its \$2,000,000 revolving line of credit agreement with a local financial institution.
+The agreement continues to require monthly payments at an interest rate defined as 1% below the prime rate reported in the Wall Street Journal's Money Rates column with a floor of 3%, which resulted in a rate of 3% at December 31, 2020.
+The new agreement is unsecured, and matures on June 30, 2022.
+There were no outstanding borrowings at December 31, 2020 or 2019.

 During 2018, the Organization executed a \$12,000,000 multiple term advance promissory note payable with a local financial institution payable in full on the loan due date of March 31, 2023.
-The outstanding borrowings were \$11,987,266 and \$2,975,230 at December 31, 2019 and 2018, respectively.
-The interest rate is defined as 1.40% below the prime rate reported in the Wall Street Journal's Money Rates column, which resulted in a rate of 3.35% at December 31, 2019.
+The outstanding borrowings were \$11,987,266 at both December 31, 2020 and 2019.
+The interest rate is defined as 1.40% below the prime rate reported in the Wall Street Journal's Money Rates column, which resulted in a rate of 1.85% and 3.35% at December 31, 2020 and 2019, respectively.
 Interest only payments are made monthly by the Organization until the time at which the note converts to a term note payable which is scheduled to occur in 2023.
 Terms of repayment will be determined at the time of conversion.
 The promissory note is secured by a certain brokerage account.